-Enter weight of the food using the Dial.
+Enter weight of the food using the Number pads.

-Press Dial to start.
+Press Start.
+Defrosting will start.
 Larger weight foods will cause a signal midway through defrosting.
 If two beeps sound, turn over and/or rearrange foods.

 The maximum weight for Turbo Defrost is 6 lbs.
 (3 kg).